 We strongly recommend that you contact your doctor or local Travel Health Clinic at least 8 weeks before going on your trip for advise on the correct vaccinations required for your trip.
 Also please refer to advice from National Travel Health Network and Centre .

 There are no mandatory vaccinations for this trip, however the following are recommended Polio, Tetanus, Diphtheria, Typhoid, Hepatitis.

 Vaccination requirements can change and we aren't medically qualified to answer your questions regarding vaccinations so please also check again with your health professional before departing for your trip.

 Summer in Mongolia is predominately June, July & August where temperatures can fluctuate between 20 & 30 degrees during the daytime, with evening temperatures dropping to around 15 degrees.
 Except some rain and thunderstorms during the summer months.

 The weather changes in September as Autumn begins bringing cooler daytime temperatures.
 During the winter months, November to February onwards the temperature can plummet to minus 40.

 July and August are the best months to travel in.

-The temperature can vary and it may also be rain or even snow.
+The temperature can vary and it may rain or there might even be snow, depending on time of year.
 We recommend that you take the following items on this trip